Fruitfulcode/Fruitful/readme.txt

 Our code is hand-made, so if you find a bug or have a wish to modify something, feel free to send us your feedback.
 We want to make our product even better and better and we need users support and feedbacks.

-Don't forget to visit our website http://fruitfulcode.com

 Thank you.

 -------------------------------------------------------
     Copyright
 -------------------------------------------------------

-Fruitful is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code (www.fruitfulcode.com)
-Feel free to use and modify this theme as you like.
+Fruitful is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code Feel free to use and modify this theme as you like.
 Fruitful is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)